 Expedition Footwear: Making Hide & Canvas Mukluks

 Remember the last time your feet were too cold to enjoy wonderful wintry weather?
-Do away with rigid, non-breathing footwear and discover the traditional footwear of the north: mukluks.
+Do away with rigid, non-breathing footwear and discover the traditional footwear of the North: mukluks, the perfect footwear for your snowshoeing adventure.
 The flexibility of the natural materials used in construction allows the foot to generate heat, and a breathable layering system allows moisture to escape.
 Learn to make a mukluk pattern on your own foot, then use it to cut out the leather and canvas pieces (a technique that may apply to other footwear projects including slippers and liners).
-The leather will then be hand-stitched and the use of a sewing machine will help with the canvas seams and buttonholes.
-In this course you’ll be guided through the process of pattern making, and handcraft your own pair of hide mukluks with knee high or shorter uppers.
-Booties or liners must be purchased or made before the workshop.
-Some sewing experience is helpful but not necessary.
+The leather will then be hand-stitched and a sewing machine will help with the canvas seams.
+Jo has guided hundreds of students through the process of pattern making, and handcraft their own pair of mukluks with knee high or shorter uppers.
+The instructor will provide the leather (Moose or Elk hide), the canvas, and sewing materials.

 You will need the following tools for this class:

 - boot liners (felted wool is best) and socks

 - brown grocery bags (2)